cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/protocol/transport-streaming/thrift_streaming.md

 ```bash
 kitex -module $module -service demo-server api.thrift
 ```
-Note: For existing projects, you also need to regenerate the code and update the kitex version in your go.mod.
+Note: For existing projects, you also need to regenerate the code and update the kitex version in your `go.mod`.

 Then run:
 ```bash